MakotoITOH/fish_tracking_ultralytics/README.md

 # ReadMe
-This is a fish tracking code based on the Ultralytics code https://github.com/ultralytics/ultralytics
-It has been trained and tuned to work on the experimental video that is the subject of the FishTrackingChallenge2024.
-It can be used as a baseline program for the FishTrackingChallenge2024.
+This is a code for a baseline program for the FishTrackingChallenge2024 (https://ftc-2024.github.io/).
+The code is based on https://github.com/MakotoITOH/fish_tracking_ultralytics to use a fine-tuned detection model (YOLOv8 with sweetfish images) and a tracking (ByteTrack) model.
 If you want to send the result of this program to the FishTrackingChallenge2024, you can use "tran_mot_challenge.py" to summalize the results for MOT format which are needed for the challenge.

 # Handling instructions (for beginners)